-If you have approval to attend campus, you must complete the COVID protocols outlined below.
+If you are attending campus, you must complete the COVID protocols outlined below.

 There are now three things you must do before coming to campus:

 You must carry your student card at all times on campus.
 Campus Security may request to see your student card at any time.
 If you don't have one, you can order a new or replacement student card via the link below and it will be mailed to you.

 The COVIDSafe Training Module is available through Canvas.
 You must complete the 2022 module ONCE only.
 If you have previously completed the 2021 module, you will need to do the 2022 module to cover updated information.
 If you've forgotten your login password, you can reset it.

-To provide your vaccination status, complete the form via the link below at least 24 hours prior to attending campus.
+To provide your vaccination status or medical exemption, complete the form via the link below at least 24 hours prior to attending campus.

-For more information about vaccination status requirements, see Frequently asked questions.
+For more information about vaccination status requirements, see Vaccination requirements on campus.

 There are three things you must do when you arrive on campus:

 Access points are located at the main entrances to most RMIT buildings.
 You must scan your card at an access point when you arrive on campus.
 Please give yourself extra time to scan your card as there may be lines at some access points during busy times.